fapapa/reduce_and_inject/reduce_and_inject.md

 Modern programming languages (which often compile into VM languages) offer `if-then` and `while` statements too.
 They also often provide higher-level constructs like `for` loops.
-At some point, somebody noticed a pattern of `while` loops often being used to step through a range of values, and created the `for` loop to do just that.
+At some point, somebody noticed a pattern of `while` loops often being used to step through a range of values and created the `for` loop to do just that.
 This new *abstraction* meant you didn't have to create a throw-away variable outside of the loop and remember to increment it at the end of the loop.